QiHackers

 What A Good First Week Looks Like

-The first week should feel small enough to repeat.
+The first week should feel small enough to repeat reliably:

-- Day 3: notice which movements feel natural and which feel confusing
+• Day 3: Notice which movements feel natural and which feel confusing.
+Do not fix anything yet — just observe.

-- Day 6-7: choose whether mornings, lunch breaks, or evenings feel most natural
+• Day 6-7: Choose whether mornings, lunch breaks, or evenings feel most natural for this practice.
+Commit to one slot.

 What To Expect At First